pro-visu docs

 CLI reference

 The CLI is pro-visu (available as npx pro-visu once installed).
-Every command accepts --cwd <dir> to run against a different working directory.
+Every command accepts --cwd <dir> to run against a different working directory. pro-visu --version prints the version; --help, alone or after any command, prints usage.

 pro-visu init